LAJW/Mark2/README.md

+# Dead Project
+This is a dead project full of regrets.
+Avert your eyes.
+Dropped because of game design problems I couldn't solve - ship management and cRPG gameplay can't be performed by a human in real time.
+Go watch the [FTL postmortem](https://www.youtube.com/watch?v=P4Um97AUqp4) - they were here too and salved it.

+Note: CMake + Cotire is seemingly impossible to set up correctly on Windows, so don't rely on it for quick iteration in games.
+This is what put the final nail in the coffin here.

 # Introduction
-A 2D action RPG set in a post-post-apocalyptic world, with a twist - you're controlling a ship/hovercraft built from 2D blocks, each of which has permadeath.
+A 2D cRPG set in a post-post-apocalyptic world, with a twist - you're controlling a ship/hovercraft built from 2D blocks, each of which has permadeath.